 There are more than 40 varieties of apricots almost all of which grow in warm climates.
 Some apricot hybrids and interspecies hybrids such as peachcots, plumcots, and cherrycots have been adapted to cooler regions, but most apricots grow in the near Mediterranean latitudes that stretch from Italy through Turkey and Iran to the southern Himalayas to southern China, Japan, Australia, and on to California.

-Apricots facts and trivia.
 Apricots are native to China.
 The Chinese cultivated apricots before 2,000 B.C.
 From China, apricots were carried by silk traders into ancient India and Persia and on to the region of ancient Armenia.
 Alexander the Great found apricots in ancient Armenia.
-The apricot’s botanical name armeniac—meaning from Armenia–came after Alexander introduced apricots to the western world.
+The apricot’s botanical name armeniac—meaning from Armenia–came after Alexander introduced apricots to the Western world.
 The apricot reached Italy in 100 B.C.

 The ancient Romans cultivated apricots but were not successful in introducing them to northern Europe.
 The apricot variety ‘Bredase’ may be the oldest variety in cultivation having been described by the Romans.
 Apricots were introduced to Britain in the thirteenth century but did not catch on until the sixteenth century.
 The first apricot came to the American colonies in 1720.

 The botanical name of apricots is Prunus armeniaca.

 Garden Planning Books at Amazon:

 - Kitchen Garden Grower’s Guide Vegetable Encyclopedia